kkatta11/learning-library/oic-integration-library/core-competencies/insight/getting-started/navigation/navigation.md

 ![Consoles page](./images/consolepage.jpg)

 Consoles are created once you activate a model and will have different icons next to the respective titles.
-You will see the Name, Favorite start, its Status, the Status Last Updated date/timestamp and Today's Business Transactions.
+You will see the Name, Favorite star, Status, the Status Last Updated date/timestamp and Today's Business Transactions.

 ![consolepage2](./images/consolepage2.jpg " ")